MadeTechAcademy/chapter2-pipelines-abid-madetech/exercise-files/06-internal-app-secure-build.md

 - Check the docker deep dive course for an example of environment variable references in the `.npmrc` file

 ## Notes
+- The part of this pipeline that is not ideal is the usage of PATs as they are "personal" access tokens.
+In a real project you shouldn't be too dependant or tied down to a person